Kinetic simulations of the cosmic ray pressure anisotropy instability: cosmic ray scattering rate in the saturated state: Summary and Outlook

 \section{Summary and Outlook}

 In this study, we employ kinetic (MHD-PIC) simulations to investigate the saturated state of CRPAI in the presence of ion-neutral damping.
-The CR anisotropy is continuously driven by the expanding box, which mimics gas expansion and compression in turbulence (and potentially shear motion) and is characterized by the magnetic field change rate (the expansion rate) $\dot{B}/B$.
+The CR anisotropy is continuously driven by the expanding box, which mimics gas expansion and compression in turbulence (and potentially shear motion) and is characterized by the magnetic field changing rate (the expansion rate) $\dot{B}/B$.
 Meanwhile, the ion-neutral damping is treated in the short-wavelength limit generally applicable in the neutral medium of the ISM, where the ionized gas motion is damped at a rate $\nu_{\text{IN}} / 2$.
-We achieve the saturated state self-consistently, where the growth rate of the CRPAI (Equation~\ref{equ::growth_rate}) is balanced by the ion-neutral damping rate, while the CR anisotropy level is maintained between driving (by expanding box) and quasi-linear diffusion (QLD, Equation~\ref{equ::FP_equ}).
-The kinetic simulation at the saturated state enables us to calibrate the scattering rate $\nu_{\text{eff}}$ and the equilibrium pressure anisotropy level $P_{\text{CR}, \perp} / P_{\text{CR}, \parallel} - 1$ from first principles, which are essential for understanding the role of CR feedback at macroscopic (e.g., galactic) scales.
-These properties scale with local environmental conditions (Equation~\ref{equ::aniso_theory}~\&~\ref{equ::nu_eff_environ}), including the mass density ratio between CRs and thermal ionized gas $\rho_{\text{CR}}/\rho_0$, the Alfv\'en speed $U_A$, among others.
-We also vary simulation parameters to validate the scaling relation with environmental parameters.
+We achieve the saturated state self-consistently, where the growth rate of the CRPAI (Equation~\ref{equ::growth_rate}) is balanced by the ion-neutral damping rate, while the CR anisotropy is maintained between driving (by expanding box) and quasi-linear diffusion (QLD, Equation~\ref{equ::FP_aniso}).
+The kinetic simulation at the saturated state enables us to calibrate the scattering rate $\nu_{\text{eff}}$ and the equilibrium pressure anisotropy level $P_{\text{CR}, \perp} / P_{\text{CR}, \parallel} - 1$.
+By directly comparing simulations with the quasi-linear theory (QLT) predictions (Equations~\ref{equ::aniso_theory} and \ref{equ::nu_eff_environ}) and varying the simulation parameters by a factor of two, we quantitatively calibrate $\nu_{\text{eff}}$ and $P_{\text{CR}, \perp} / P_{\text{CR}, \parallel} - 1$, and validate their scaling relation on the environmental parameters, including the mass density ratio $\rho_{\text{CR}}/\rho_0$ and the Alfv\'en speed $U_A$, which are essential for understanding the role of CR feedback at macroscopic (e.g., galactic) scales.

-Our main findings are as follows: \begin{itemize} \item We detailed the formulation of the quasi-linear theory (QLT) under the aforementioned balancing relations, which yields the momentum-by-momentum estimates of the CR scattering rates (Equation~\ref{equ::scattering_rate_qlt}) and anisotropy level (Equation~\ref{equ::aniso_theory}) based on the CRPAI as a function of environmental parameters ($\dot B/B$, $\nu_{\rm IN}$, etc.).
+Our main findings are as follows: \begin{itemize} \item We formulate the QLT for CRPAI under the aforementioned balancing relations, which yields the momentum-by-momentum estimates of the CR scattering rates (Equation~\ref{equ::scattering_rate_qlt}) and anisotropy level (Equation~\ref{equ::aniso_theory}) including their scaling with environmental parameters ($\dot B/B$, $\nu_{\rm IN}$, etc.).

 \item We have verified that the CR pitch angle and momentum diffusion coefficients $D_{\mu\mu}$, $D_{pp}$ can be accurately reproduced from the wave intensities based on quasi-linear diffusion, lending support to the general validity of QLT.